-Problem Cause Solution ET5X turns itself off.
+Problem Cause Solution The multi-touch screen responds slowly or improperly.
+Finger or screen is wet.
+Ensure that your hands are clean and dry when touching the screen.
+Restart the tablet to try again.
+ET5X turns itself off.
 ET5X is inactive.
 The ET5X turns off after a period of inactivity.
 If the ET5X is running on battery power.
 Battery is depleted.
 Place the ET5X in a cradle to re-charge the battery.
 The ET5X's battery is low and it powers down to protect memory content.
 Place the ET5X in a cradle to re-charge the battery.